interstitialRedirectModalTitle

 Encouraging Nature-Friendly Agriculture

 Our world will support an estimated 10 billion people by 2050.
-We must harness the rising global demand for food by supporting farmers as they adopt sustainable farming practices.
-TNC is helping educate farmers about sustainable agriculture practices that help protect the health of soil and improve water quality.
+We must harness the rising global demand for food by supporting farmers as they adopt regenerative farming practices.
+TNC is helping to educate and empower farmers to transition to regenerative agriculture practices that help protect the health of soil and improve water quality.

 Farmer Ann Brandt stands next to two-stage ditch.